sharkymark/docker-playgound/README.md

 ### bind mounts
 * map a host machine's directory to a container directory
-* e.g., in a dev container, there is a default bind mount between the host directory used to start a
+* e.g., in a dev container, there is a default bind mount between the host directory used to start a dev container and a `/workspaces/<project directory>` directory

 #### dev container